-It seems that almost all of what we think is free will, is not.
+It seems that almost all of what we think is free will is fate.

-As to the future, they are open to the effect of present actions and understanding
+As to the future, they accept free will, the effect of present actions and understanding

 Some people will say, "I do not believe in such things.
 I do not believe in Astrology"

-a full Jyotish reading done by a competent Vedic astrologer
+a full Jyotish reading performed by a competent Vedic astrologer

 you will find that Vedic Astrology and what it tells you is simply impossible to dismiss

-Even so, all children need to test the flame with their own finger.
-Just so, you should test astrology yourself
+Even so, all children need to test the flame with their own finger

 If we know the seed